Ghost of Christmas Past – Pipe Freezes

 • Notify your insurance carrier of the occurrence once you’ve consulted with your public adjuster and/or insurance agent/broker.

 Eastern Public is a complete property insurance claims and risk management firm based in New York.
-With over 20 years of experience, we are licensed to serve clients in the greater New York City area and across the East Coast, including New Jersey, Pennsylvania, Connecticut, Vermont, Maine, Rhode Island, Maryland, North Carolina, South Carolina, and Georgia.
+With over 20 years of experience, we are licensed to serve clients in the greater New York City area and across the East Coast, including New York, New Jersey, Pennsylvania, Connecticut, Massachusetts, Vermont, Maine, Rhode Island, DC, Maryland, North Carolina, South Carolina, Kentucky, and Georgia.
 For 24/7 claims advice and service, contact us at (929) 999.4674 or info@EasternPublic.com .

 Our Work